 Please note: When you receive outpatient services, the cost sharing listed below in this Medical Benefits Chart generally applies to each service you receive, including multiple services from the same provider, or multiple claims related to the same service.
-For example, if you have an office visit and your doctor requests diagnostic lab work and radiology services, cost sharing may apply to each service.
-If you have outpatient surgery, cost sharing may apply to the facility charge and the physician charge.
+For example, if you have an office visit and your doctor requests diagnostic lab work and services cost sharing may apply to the facility charge and the physician charge.